 The dwarf Brokkr disagree

-“Try now, try now,” Brokkr shouted.
-“I’ll wager my head against yours, Loki, that his work will make the gods of Asgard laugh at your boasting, and they will see you for the liar you are.”
+“Someday?
+I say, now!”
+Brokkr countered.
+“I’ll wager my head against yours, Loki.
+My brother’s work will make the gods of Asgard laugh at your boasting, and they will see you for the liar you are.”

-“I will take your wager,” said Loki.
+“I accept your wager,” Loki said.
 “My head against yours.
-And I will be happy to see that ugly head of yours off your misshapen shoulders.”
+I can’t wait to see your ugly face severed from your misshapen shoulders.”

 Loki the shapeshifter